logicplace/discord.app-notifications.info/README.md

 Shows a red badge on the app icon when you have unread messages.

 Enable Taskbar Flashing
-Flashes the app in your taskbar when you have new notifications.`
+Flashes the app in your taskbar when you have new notifications.</pre>

 </td></tr></table>